How does an Alternator Work?Let's look inside an alternator and examine all of its individual parts.

 How do all parts work together?

 Ok… It looks like we’ve described all of the alternator parts.
-So… let’s see how all of the parts work together:
+So… let’s see how all of the parts of an alternator work together:

 – The Ignition switch allows the battery to energize the rotor